hc2twv/PrbAndres/nifi-ngsi/doc/cygnus/installation_and_administration_guide/connection_components.md

 receive data.

-Now you can start your processors by selecting them and clicking in the Play button in the Operate pallet. at the end you should have a similar deployment like the next figure.
+Now you can start your processors by selecting them and clicking in the Play button in the Operate pallet.
+At the end, you should have a similar deployment like the next figure.

 ![all-running](../images/all-running.png)